eginwong/course-notes/cloud/azure/AZ-203/connect-to-and-consume-azure-services-and-third-party-services.md

 - Azure logic apps is a cloud service to help orchestrate and automate tasks
 - every logic app starts with a trigger, creates new instance
 - write once, reuse often
-- pay fr what you use
+- pay for what you use
 - templates
 - visually build workflows
 - logic connectors proxy/wrap an API